puraZen/04_BattleTank/README.md

-# 04_BattleTank
-An open-world head-to-head tank fight with simple AI, terrain, and advanced control system in Unreal 4

-#SECTION 3 - Building Escape
-****

 Part of the Complete Unreal Creator course on Udemy see [here](https://www.udemy.come/unrealcourse?coupon?couponCode=GitHubSpecial) for a special GitHub offer.
 The full course is part of [this](https:/www.kickstarter.com/projects/bentristem/learn-to-make-video-games-unreal-developer-course) Kickstarter campaign which